 - You want locally-installed software accounting software

 - You need the industry-specific features of QuickBooks Premier or QuickBooks Enterprise

 - You need sales orders

 - You have very complex accounting

-Comparing QuickBooks Online & Desktop: The Final Verdict
+QuickBooks Desktop VS Online Comparison: The Final Verdict

 Both QuickBooks Online and QuickBooks Desktop are capable programs with strong accounting features.
 Each software has its highs and lows.

 With QuickBooks Online, users receive many of the same great features while gaining the mobility of cloud-based software.
-QuickBooks Online is easier to use and has more automations, more integrations, better invoicing, and a unique built-in lending feature.
-The downsides are the lack of sales orders, lead management, and other complexities that loyal Desktop users may miss (like customizable letter templates, a built-in calendar, and even spell-check).
+QuickBooks Online is easier to use and has more automations, more integrations, and better invoicing.
+The downsides are the lack of sales orders, lead management, and other complexities that loyal Desktop users may miss (such as customizable letter templates, a built-in calendar, and even spellcheck).

 With QuickBooks Desktop, users receive some of the most developed accounting tools on the market.
 The software offers comprehensive features, unique touches (such as lead management and sales orders), industry-specific versions of the software, and the potential to be more secure.

 The downsides are that QuickBooks Desktop lacks the mobility of QBO, has few automations and limited payment gateways, and has a steep learning curve (although the software is well-organized and gets easier to navigate with time).